jmagman/flutter-wiki/Unexpected-Plugins-and-Packages-failures.md

 - Breaking changes to framework features used by plugins.
 - Engine changes.
 - Changes to the `flutter` tool.
-- Dart tool changes, such as new analyzer behaviors.
+- Dart tool changes, such as new analyzer behaviors or formatter changes.

 #### Distinguishing features
 - Will almost always affect only one of `master` or `stable` (usually `master`).